 The Emergency Planning / Resilience Team have a joint working protocol with EDT and can also be contacted through the out of hours contact centre on 01922 650000.

-There is always a manager on duty for the Emergency Duty Team (EDT) and the Senior Management Team (SMT) also provide cover on a rota basis.
-Access to the SMT is via the EDT Manager).
+There is always a manager on duty for the Emergency Duty Team (EDT) and the Senior Management Team (SMT) should also provide cover on a rota basis.

-If there are queries on any of the information passed to day time staff EDT staff can be contacted by e mail (preferred option) or by Microsoft Teams call and when necessary by their mobile number (listed under the people finder system on the internal intranet page).
+If there are queries on any of the information passed to day time staff EDT staff can be contacted by emailing email@example.com.

 The following criteria are set down to reflect the reality of high demand on both day time and EDT staff.
 The balance therefore has to be struck between ensuring a high quality service and the maintenance of a duty of care for both staff groups.